Cajavi89/igloolab-backend/README.md

 - Run the development task: `npm start`
   - Starts server running at http://localhost:8080

+### TESTS

+- To run tests just use npm run test in console (testing using jest and supertest devDependencies)

 ### Documentation for API

 click or type on your browser the route the [DOCUMENTATION](http://localhost:8080/docs). -http://localhost:8080/docs